 The CDFI Bond Guarantee Program was enacted through the Small Business Jobs Act of 2010 (Public Law 111-240) on September 27, 2010.
 The legislation directs the Treasury Department to guarantee the full amount of notes or bonds issued to support Community Development Financial Institutions (CDFIs) that make investments for eligible community or economic development purposes.
 The bonds or notes will support CDFI lending and investment by providing a source of long-term, patient capital to CDFIs.
 Treasury may guarantee up to 10 bonds per year, each at a minimum of $100 million.
-The total of all bonds cannot exceed $1 billion per year.
-The CDFI Bond Guarantee Program is authorized through fiscal year 2014.
+Per Statute, the total of all bonds cannot exceed $1 billion per year.
+Treasury received authority to guarantee up to $500 million in bonds in fiscal year (FY) 2013.
+The CDFI Bond Guarantee Program is authorized through FY 2014.

 Authorized uses of the loans financed may include a variety of financial activities, such as supporting commercial facilities that promote revitalization, community stability, and job creation/retention; community facilities; the provision of basic financial services; housing that is principally affordable to low-income people; businesses that provide jobs for low-income people or are owned by low-income people; and community or economic development in low-income or underserved rural areas.